How To Legally Own A Gun In Kenya

 - If approved, your name will be sent to the Inspector General of Police who will again approve or reject the application.

-- When approved by the IG, the Firearms Licensing Board will issue the applicant with a license which is renewable annually.
+- When approved by the IG, the Firearms Licensing Board will issue the applicant with a license that is renewable annually.

-When a licensed firearm holder loses their firearm or it gets destroyed, he/she is required to report to the nearest police station and failure of this warrants one year imprisonment or a fine not exceeding Sh10,000.
+When a licensed firearm holder loses their firearm or it gets destroyed, he/she is required to report to the nearest police station and failure of this warrants one-year imprisonment or a fine not exceeding Sh10,000.

-Ultimately, when a licensed firearm holder dies, the family is mandated to inform the police who will in turn surrender the firearm to the firearms bureau.
+Ultimately, when a licensed firearm holder dies, the family is mandated to inform the police who will, in turn, surrender the firearm to the firearms bureau.

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu